 A chimney crown, or mortar crown, is the cement surface at the top of the chimney.
 They are typically designed to meet certain specifications.
 Quality crowns will slant at least four inches away from the flue and have an overhang of at least two inches.
 Poor construction or installation of these crowns will cause them to sustain damage quicker than a crown that is well made.
 Even a well-made crown can crack under the pressure of sun exposure and temperature fluctuations.
 When cracks develop in the crown, water gets between the flue lining and the chimney, which can cause damage to the chimney system and the structure of a home.

-In Virginia, we get our fair share of severe weather conditions.
+In Maryland, we get our fair share of severe weather conditions.
 Unfortunately, this is one of the causes of chimney leaks.
 Even if your cap, crown, and flashing are in good shape, severe weather conditions can cause some issues.
 When the masonry takes on mass amounts of water over time, it will likely form leaks at one point or another.
 A helpful way to protect your chimney against severe weather conditions is to add a waterproofing solution to the exterior of the chimney.

 As you can see, there are many causes of chimney leaks.
 One of the most important reasons to schedule an annual chimney inspection is to get the expert assessment by a professional who knows how to identify leaks in a chimney.
 Whether you are in need of an inspection or chimney leak repair, the experts at Chimney Care Plus can help — contact us today to learn more!
 We offer chimney repair services for homeowners in Frederick, Mt.
 Airy, Hagerstown, Myersville, and the surrounding areas.